-The Harvard School of Public Health has established the following mechanism by which serious grievances brought by non-faculty academic appointees* may be resolved promptly and equitably.
+The Harvard T.H.
+Chan School of Public Health has established the following mechanism by which serious grievances brought by non-faculty academic appointees* may be resolved promptly and equitably.
 The following procedures should be used by non-faculty academic appointees for the resolution of grievances alleging unfair action on the part of the university administration or faculty, including discrimination on the basis of race, color, religious belief, political beliefs, sex (including sexual harassment), national or ethnic origin, handicap, age, or sexual orientation.

 Informal Resolution of Grievances

-A non-faculty academic appointee with a grievance should initially take the matter to one of the following people: his/her faculty supervisor/mentor, department chair, associate dean for faculty affairs, senior associate dean for academic afffairs and diversity, Longwood Campus ombudsperson, or other appropriate faculty member or administrator.
+A non-faculty academic appointee with a grievance should initially take the matter to one of the following people: his/her faculty supervisor/mentor, department chair, assistant dean for faculty affairs, senior associate dean for academic affairs, Longwood Campus ombudsperson, or other appropriate faculty member or administrator.
 If the grievance cannot be resolved satisfactorily between the non-faculty academic appointee and the initial faculty/administration contact in consultation with other interested or involved parties, the non-faculty academic appointee may, at his/her discretion, seek resolution via the formal procedure outlined below.
 The person investigating the grievance shall, at the request of the non-faculty academic appointee, make a written report available to the ad hoc grievance committee in the event that a resolution is not possible in the informal phase.

 Formal Grievance Procedure